72-hour self-sufficiency criterion

 - Competence Competence shall refer to a person’s knowledge and skills, suitability for his or her position, attitude towards and understanding of the safety significance of his or her work, and an ability to apply such competence to duties of safety significance.

-- Competence development Competence development shall refer to a set of planned, target-oriented and structured actions designed to maintain and develop individual and organisational competences, and to assess the effectiveness of competence development measures.
+Competence development shall refer to a set of planned, target-oriented and structured actions designed to assess, maintain and develop individual and organisational competences.

 - Competence management Competence management shall refer to set of actions designed to ensure the acquisition, development, and maintenance of knowledge and skills, including systematic assessment, development, and utilisation of these actionsin the management of an organisation.